Since the outbreak of the Covid-19 pandemic two years ago, travel businesses have had to deal with some challenging economic times.

 Check-in, check-out, upsells, cross-sells, menus, and in-room service are all done online with little to no touch with staff.

-In addition, many hotels are now using QR codes that customers may scan with their mobile devices without interacting with hotel personnel physically and accessing a digital concierge that offers clients an entirely frictionless experience.
+In addition, many hotels are now using QR codes that customers can scan with their mobile devices without physically interacting with hotel personnel and accessing a digital concierge that offers clients an entirely frictionless experience.

 A New Era of Traveling in the Modern Times